 Step one: Familiarize yourself with your E&O policy benefits

 You should know and understand your policy throughout.
 At a minimum, look at your Declarations page.
 It will state how much it will pay toward damages, and what your responsibility is should a claim arise.
-However, it likely will not list how you can reduce your deductible.
+However, it likely will not list how you can reduce your retention.
 This will likely take a call to your insurance company or insurance broker (whoever sold you the policy).
-If they don’t offer products or services to reduce your deductible, it’s time to shop around to find a company that does.
+If they don’t offer products or services to reduce your retention limit, it’s time to shop around to find a company that does.

 CRES offers Seller’s E&O, Building Permit History Reports, Qualified Home Warranties — all designed to reduce your risk and that of your seller.
 What does your real estate E&O company offer — if anything?

-CRES Seller’s E&O Protection Plan: This product is exclusive to CRES.
+- CRES Seller’s E&O Protection Plan: This product is exclusive to CRES.
 Seller’s E&O provides your sellers with $25,000 in E&O coverage to protect them up to 180 days after the sale.
 Use this to attract more listings — you’ll have a competitive advantage, because you can offer Seller’s E&O to potential seller clients when no one else can.
-CRES members can increase the Seller’s E&O to $50,000 (or even $75,000) and reduce your own deductible when your client also buys a CRES Qualified Home Warranty product (in states where available).*
+CRES members can increase the Seller’s E&O to $50,000 (or even $75,000) and reduce your own retention expense when your client also buys a CRES Qualified Home Warranty product (in states where available).*

-Aren’t you curious now, to know if there may be a way to reduce your deductible?
+Aren’t you curious now, to know if there may be a way to reduce your retention?
 Why not call your real estate E&O insurance company or broker to find out.
 If they don’t offer options to help you do this, then it’s time to consider real estate E&O companies that do.
 At CRES, we believe you should be rewarded when you proactively work to reduce claim risk.